Graduate Policies

 4. The following procedures must be followed:

-1. Submit a request to the Director of the Nurse Practitioner Programs
+1. Submit a request to the Course Instructor or Thesis/PhD Supervisor

 2. Notify all teachers affected of your absence